-Baxter's Advertising and Promotion staff manage the company's compliance with promotional regulations companywide, reviewing marketing materials for accuracy and balance in terms of product risks and benefits.
+Baxter's Advertising and Promotion staff manage the company's compliance with promotional regulations companywide, reviewing marketing materials for accuracy and balance in terms of presentation of product risks and benefits.
 The company’s approach takes into account regulations and standards which vary by region:

 If a company fails to comply with advertising and promotion regulations in the United States, the FDA or the Department of Justice may initiate civil or criminal enforcement actions.
 Enforcement actions can range from an untitled letter (the least serious) or a warning letter (an elevated action) up to a criminal indictment.
-In 2011, no enforcement actions were initiated against Baxter by the FDA.
+In 2012 and 2011, no enforcement actions were initiated against Baxter by the FDA.

 Comparable information is not commonly available outside the United States.